An Imitation from Observation Approach to Transfer Learning with Dynamics Mismatch: Conclusion

 \section{Conclusion}

-In this paper, we have shown that grounded action transformation, a particular kind of grounded sim-to-real transfer technique, can be seen as a form of imitation from observation.
-We use this insight to develop \garat{}, an adversarial imitation from observation algorithm for grounded sim-to-real transfer.
-We hypothesized that such an algorithm would lead to improved grounding of the simulator as well as better sim-to-real transfer compared to related techniques.
-This hypothesis is validated in Section \ref{sec:exp} where we show that \garat{} leads to better grounding of the simulator as compared to \gat{}, and improved transfer to the ``real'' environment on various mismatched environment transfers, including the realistic Minitaur domain.
+In this paper, we have shown that grounded action transformation, a particular kind of grounded transfer technique, can be seen as a form of imitation from observation.
+We use this insight to develop \garat{}, an adversarial imitation from observation algorithm for grounded transfer.
+We hypothesized that such an algorithm would lead to improved grounding of the source environment as well as better transfer compared to related techniques.
+This hypothesis is validated in Section \ref{sec:exp} where we show that \garat{} leads to better grounding of the source environment as compared to \gat{}, and improved transfer to the target environment on various mismatched environment transfers, including the realistic Minitaur domain.